 It is always heartbreaking to hear stories of neglect but if you have ever adopted a dog from a rescue or shelter chances are that their matted coat is only one of the problems that you may be dealing with while trying to help your Samoyed have a better life.

-The goal is to help your rescued dog have a much better life with causing as little added pain as possible.
+The goal is to help your rescued dog have a much better life, causing as little added pain as possible.

 In this case, it’s important to work with a professional groomer to assess if it is possible to get through a dog’s coat with special tools that can help to carefully cut away some of the mats and make it achievable for regular brushing to continue.